corda/corda/docs/source/key-concepts-transactions.rst

 * Time-Window
 * Notary

-For example, a transaction which should be notarised by NotaryClusterA only if received inside the predefined time-window where Alice pays off £5 of an IOU with Bob using a £5 cash payment, supported by two attachments, may look as follows:
+For example, suppose we have a transaction where Alice uses a £5 cash payment to pay off £5 of an IOU with Bob.
+This transaction has two supporting attachments and will only be notarised by NotaryClusterA if the notary pool receives it within the specified time-window.
+This transaction would look as follows:

 .. image:: resources/full-tx.png
    :scale: 25%